Nikoleta-Koleva/Spring-Assignment/README.md

 Spring-Assignment

-Assignment related to beans, autowiring and dependency injection
+Assignment related to beans, autowiring and dependency injection.
+Goal is to be able to change between two types of tyres and speakers using Spring beans and Primary annotation.

 Beans:
 - Person Bean has a dependency on Vehicle Bean